New Zealand boosts winter sports funding after Beijing success

 Sadowski-Synnott also grabbed a silver in the big air event.

-"New Zealand’s unprecedented success at the Winter Olympic Games and Winter Paralympic Games earlier this year reflects the raft of young talent emerging across winter sports," New Zealand sports minister Grant Robertson said in a statement on Thursday.
+"New Zealand’s unprecedented success at the Winter Olympic Games and Winter Paralympic Games earlier this year reflects the raft of young talent emerging across winter sports", New Zealand sports minister Grant Robertson said in a statement on Thursday (Sep 8).

 "This investment will support the winter sports' high-performance campaigns, build on the development of athlete and coach pathways and wellbeing initiatives and help provide facilities for our top winter sports athletes and para-athletes to compete consistently at the highest level."